silvelie/Data-Science/Milestone report.md

 #### Data analysis

 The analysis covers 152 matches over a span of four years from May 2013 to June 2016.
 From the 152 matches, 114 were wins (75%) and 38 were losses(25%).

-* A preliminary analysis shows:
+A preliminary analysis shows:
 + the wins and losses by Tournament, Surface and Year
-+ the average number of winners and unforced errors
++ the average number of winners (20 winners is the mean on clay, followed very closely by the mean on grass and hard courts) and unforced errors ( the mean between 20 and 28, on grass it tends to be smaller).

 ![Fig.2](https://github.com/silvelie/Data-Science/blob/master/Win_lose_by_tournament_surface_year.png)